What is a Phlebotomy Technician?

 - Test and analyze blood samples.

 While these may seem like fairly simple tasks (with the right on the job training), it’s important to understand the responsibilities that come with working in the medical field.
-A phlebotomy technician is an entry-level job, but many people use it as a springboard toward a longer career in medicine.
-Nurses, and even doctors sometimes start out as phlebotomists.
+A phlebotomy technician is an entry-level job, but many people use it as a springboard toward a long career in medicine.
+Nurses and even doctors sometimes start out as phlebotomists.

 Being able to find a vein quickly/easily, or find an alternate vein if needed, can be extremely important when it comes to the patient’s overall comfort level.
 That’s just one thing you learn in training.